ShengzhiWu/EasyPDE/README.md

 The result should be `array([ True, False])`.

 The following code scatters points randomly with pure numpy.
+Code for solving and visualizing are completely same so being omitted.

 ```python
 # Generate boundary_points and internal_points